massexchange/MXEngineering/4C Integration.md

-# 4C integration doc
+# MX Buyer Integration Guide

-###### This document will give a brief overview of the MX media-buying platform, and explain how to interact with its API.
+###### This document will give a brief overview of the MX media platform, and explain how to interact with its API.

 ### Platform Overview